top of page

 My Roots

 “When I am depressed, or stressed, or in need of a dose of the Divine, I go deep into the woods and sit with the trees.
 My soul communes with them, and sings with their roots.
 Although I cannot see them, I know they are below me, settled deep underground.
 When they need support, they reach for their surrounding roots, entwining one with the other.
-Those roots, enmeshed as they are, form a sacred community, palpable to me.
+Those roots, enmeshed as they are, form a sacred community, palpable to me."

 Exploring Nature with Beethoven